RAG System Overview

 $eqmetadata filter.
 Returns the top 10 most relevant code examples specifically for that technique. - Query B (Unfiltered): No technique filter.
 Returns the top 15 most relevant results across all techniques.
 Captures blog posts, general best practices, and edge case knowledge.

-Results from both queries are combined and deduplicated by content hash.
+Results from both queries are combined and deduplicated, then filtered:

 4. Re-ranking with Claude Haiku